insooth/insooth.github.io/type-level-modelling-example.md

 * *transforms* → there must exist at least one function `S -> T`,
 * *relatively small fixed-size data* and *don't want* ... *memory fragmentation* → `boost::object_pool` fits here well,
 * *have memory management automatic* and *don't want to share data* ... *exclusive ownership* → `std::unique_ptr` does this,
-* *pass user-defined algorithm that augments* ... *allocated data* → user passes function of type `T& -> E` where `E` is a type that indicates augumentation operation result,
+* *pass user-defined algorithm that augments* ... *allocated data* → user passes function of type `T& -> E` where `E` is a type that indicates augmentation operation result,
 * *allocated data* → our layer will care about memory management,
 * *don't let the user to modify the data explicitly* → make it impoossible to modify/release memory outside our layer,
 * *type-level safety* → trigger compilation error on contract violation where possible,